jhnbyrn/951-KLR-PAGES/knock_hardware.md

 After the appropriate angle, the 8048 reads the volage level from the integrator via the ADC, and later uses it to determine if that cylinder is knocking.
 As with the other section of the amplifier, this final output is inverted with respect to the original signal, so a lower voltage indicates more noise (in the specific bandpass range of 5.5 - 8 Khz)

 Even after this voltage is read by the 8048, that is by no means the end of the story for knock detection.
 The software part is actually quite sophisticated too, using individual adaptive thresholds for each cylinder.
-But we'll get into all that in the code section.
+But at the risk of repeating myself, I'll have to leave that for another section!

 ## Self Test

 In the schematic, you can see an input to the knock sensor amplifier coming from the 8048.
 I mentioned that that was for a "self-test" - now we'll look into what that's all about.

-I have to admit that this baffled me when I first saw it in the circuit, but after very careful reading of the code, it evneutally became clear that this is for a special self-test that the KLR performs at regular intervals.
+I have to admit that this baffled me when I first saw it in the circuit, but after very careful reading of the code, it eventually became clear that this is for a special self-test that the KLR performs at regular intervals.
 I haven't figured out exactly how often the test is run; it varies, and I'm still working on the logic of that.

 Here's how it works: every now and then the 8048 injects a 5.7Khz signal into the knock sensor amplifier input, and then it expects to detect this as knock.
 If it fails to detect knock after injecting the fake signal, it keeps count of this fact, and after 6 consecutive failed attempts, it throws blink code 2-3 ("Faulty unit; replace").

-I'd never heard of anything like this before, so I thought it would be cool to hook up an oscillscope and see if I could catch it in the act!
+I had never heard of anything like this before, so I thought it would be cool to hook up an oscillscope and see if I could catch it in the act!

 Take a look: